Neonickel Guide to Corrosion: What is Metal Corrosion & How Do You Prevent It?

 Nickel doesn’t rust as it doesn’t contain iron.
 Pure nickel is very corrosion resistant, especially to a variety of reducing chemicals.
 Alloying it with chromium gives resistance to oxidation.
 This leads to a broad variety of alloys, such as ZERON® 100, with optimal corrosion resistance in both reducing and oxidising environments.

 Alloys based on nickel can tolerate more alloys than stainless steel and other iron-based materials while maintaining good stability.
 This flexibility has led to the development of a variety of nickel-based alloys with many alloys, designed to be resistant to a host of different corrosive environments.

 Many alloying elements can join with nickel to resist corrosion in a variety of environments, and NeoNickel supplies them all.
 The exact metal alloy that’s right for you depends on your circumstances, and there are many potential options.

 - Alloys have more thermal stability and weld better.

-- Resistance to reducing acids and caustics is heightened
+- Heightened resistance to reducing acids and caustics.

-- Resistance to stress corrosion cracking – specially in chlorides and caustics – is increased.
+- Resistance to stress corrosion cracking increases – especially in chlorides and caustics.

-It’s clear to say that the benefits of these alloys are unrivalled.
-It’s little wonder they are so widely used in aqueous applications.
+Rivalling the benefits of these alloys is impossible.
+It’s little wonder they are so popular in aqueous applications.